 The 2024 Aileen San Pablo Baviera Prize

 Dr. Aileen S.P.
 Baviera was Professor and former Dean of the University of the Philippines Asian Centre.
 She passed away on 21 March 2020.
 Professor Baviera was a founding member of GRADNAS, and as one of our Senior Scholars, showed her warm support for our activities and for the Emerging Scholars Network in many ways.
-In memory of our dear friend and colleague, GRADNAS has established the Aileen San Pablo Baviera Prize in 2021, to recognize impactful academic publications on Southeast Asia-China international relations.
+In memory of our dear friend and colleague, GRADNAS established the Aileen San Pablo Baviera Prize in 2021, to recognize impactful academic publications on Southeast Asia-China international relations.

 MORE ABOUT THE PRIZE